awsdocs/aws-java-developer-guide/doc_source/examples-dynamodb-items.rst

 Retrieve (get) an item from a table
 ===================================

-To get an item from a table, call the :aws-java-class:`DynamoDB client
-<services/dynamodbv2/AmazonDynamoDB>`'s :methodname:`getItem` method, passing it a
-:aws-java-class:`GetItemRequest <services/dynamodbv2/model/GetItemRequest>` object with the table
-name and primary key value of the desired item.
+To get an item from a table, call the |ddbclient|'s :methodname:`getItem` method, passing it a :aws-java-class:`GetItemRequest <services/dynamodbv2/model/GetItemRequest>` object with the table name and primary key value of the desired item.
 It returns a `GetItemResult
 <services/dynamodbv2/model/GetItemResult>` object.